rgeissen/teradata-trusted-data-agent/README.md

 * **Connection Errors:** Double-check all host, port, path, and API key information.
 Ensure no firewalls are blocking the connection.
 * **"Failed to fetch models":** This usually indicates an invalid API key or a network issue preventing connection to the provider's API.

+## License

+This project is licensed under the GNU Affero General Public License v3.0.
+The full license text is available in the `LICENSE` file in the root of this repository.

+Under the AGPLv3, you are free to use, modify, and distribute this software.
+However, if you run a modified version of this software on a network server and allow other users to interact with it, you must also make the source code of your modified version available to those users.

 ## Author & Contributions

 * **Author/Initiator:** Rainer Geissendoerfer, World Wide Data Architecture, Teradata.
-* **Source Code & Contributions:** The Trusted Data Agent is open source.
+* **Source Code & Contributions:** The Trusted Data Agent islicensed under the GNU Affero General Public License v3.0.
 Contributions are highly welcome.
 Please visit the main Git repository to report issues or submit pull requests.
     * **Git Repository:** https://github.com/rgeissen/teradata-trusted-data-agent.git